commonpike/nl.kw.processing.kaleidoscope/README.md

 <https://commonpike.github.io/nl.kw.processing.kaleidoscope/>

 A Processing utility to apply several mirrors to a single PImage, thus creating a kaleidoscope.
-Requires nl.kw.nl.processing.mirror.*
+Requires nl.kw.processing.mirror.*

 `scope.setImage()` sets the input image and `scope.getOutput()` returns the output.